bartok765/galaxy_blizzard_plugin/README.md

 ## Installation
 Use build-in `Search` engine from GOG Galaxy 2.0 Settings

-\* The actual code is downloaded from https://github.com/FriendsOfGalaxy/galaxy-integration-blizzard - reviewed and build by FriendsOfGalaxy
+*Note: The actual code in build-in Search is a reviewed fork https://github.com/FriendsOfGalaxy/galaxy-integration-blizzard prepared by FriendsOfGalaxy*

 ### From source (tested on windows 10 and macos 10.14 with python 3.7)
 - copy / clone this repo